ambitioninc/django-entity-event/docs/quickstart.rst

 notifications when they've been tagged in a photo, we will also create a ``Subscription`` object.
 However, unlike the new product events, not every event from the photos source is relevant to every user.
-We want to limit the events they recieve emails about to the events where they are tagged in the photo.
+We want to limit the events they receive emails about to the events where they are tagged in the photo.

 In code above, you may notice the ``only_following=False``